josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/⚔️_the_wars_of_the_roses_never_ended.md

 ---

-# 🏛️ II.
-England Was Already Regionally Layered
+## 🏛️ England Was Already Regionally Layered

 The Wars of the Roses only make sense within:
 > a deeply regional England.